HEALTH & SAFETY

 At the start of an evacuation, your guide notifies Tusker’s Moshi Operations, who directs your evacuation.
 The contact US Headquarters and Ripcord, Considering our 98% summit success rate, medical evacuations occur infrequently.
 Tusker has used Ripcord as an emergency resource for many years.
 During emergencies, Tusker has 24/7 access to Ripcord’s team of emergency doctors.

-Nepal Earthquake (7.8) Rescue 2015: Ripcord was crucial for Tusker’s Everest Base Camp trek evacuation immediately following Nepal’s 7.8 earthquake in 2015.
+Nepal Earthquake (7.8) Rescue 2015: Ripcord was crucial for Tusker’s Everest Base Camp trek evacuation from 17,000 ft. immediately following Nepal’s 7.8 earthquake in 2015.
 Tusker Trail was the first group out of Nepal, with everyone arriving home safely.

-Your guiding team uses portable VHF radios and cell phones to stay in constant contact with Tusker’s Moshi Operations, U.S. Headquarters, other Tusker climbing teams on the mountain, as well as with Ripcord, our emergency evacuation partner.
-If you have any type of crisis, we trigger our emergency protocols in seconds.
+Your guiding team uses portable VHF radios and cell phones to stay in constant contact with Tusker’s Moshi Operations, U.S. Headquarters and other Tusker climbing teams on the mountain, as well as with Ripcord, our emergency evacuation partner.
+If you have any type of crisis, we trigger our emergency protocols immediately.

 CLIMBING SUPPORT CREW

-You have a dedicated and extensive team backing you every step of your journey, from sign-up to summit, and back home again.
-It all starts with your booking and our HQ at Lake Tahoe.
+You have an extensive dedicated team backing you every step of your journey, from sign-up to summit, and back home again.
+It all starts with your booking at our Head Office at Lake Tahoe.
 Seasoned guides, advisors, and planners, along with our large crew of porters, are all backed up by our ground operations team in Moshi at the foot of Kilimanjaro.
-Every team remains in constant contact with each other and our HQ.
+Every team remains in constant contact with each other and our Head Office.

 A HEALTHY MOUNTAIN CAMP